Skip Main Navigation

 USCIS will not recognize (even if valid in the place it was celebrated): polygamous relationships; underage marriages; civil unions, domestic partnerships, or other such relationships not recognized as marriages in the place of celebration; proxy marriages where one person was not present during the ceremony; and relationships entered into for purely immigration reasons.

 Finally, marriage fraud or the intent to fraudulently immigrate to the United States through marriage is taken very seriously by USCIS.
-They may require marriage bona fides — proof that your marriage is formed from a genuine relationship — either as part of your application or for your interview.
+A crucial aspect of the marriage green card process is proving that your marriage is “bona fide,” or formed from a genuine relationship.
+Proving your relationship is legitimate is a key part of both your application and your interview.

-You may also face further requests for evidence or questioning during your interview if the officer believes your may not have a genuine marriage.
+You may face further requests for evidence or questioning during your interview if the officer believes you may not have a genuine marriage.